pepstock-org/Charba-Wiki/docs/GettingStarted.md

 ## Polyfilling your project

-Starting from **Charba** version 2.x, leveraging on [JSINTEROP](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJsInterop.html), it does not work on `Internet Explorer 11` and other aged browsers because of Javascript lanaguage implementation can not provide all methods needed to JSINTEROP.
+Leveraging on [JSINTEROP](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJsInterop.html), some aged browsers because of Javascript language implementation can not provide all methods needed to JSINTEROP.

 The common solution is to apply a polyfill, which is adding the `missing pieces` without which nothing would work as expected.
 Polyfills are in fact a very bad thing, as long as they are a very big thing.